mapproxy/mapproxy/doc/auth.rst

 WMTS Service
 ------------

-The WMTS authorization is similar to the TMS authorization.
+The WMTS authorization is similar to the TMS authorization, including the ``limited_to`` option.

 The WMTS service uses ``wmts`` as the service string for all authorization requests.